reasonwithoutrestraint/site/mkdocs/docs/Original/Other/Against NTT.md

 ## Intellectual Capacity/Potential response

 A certain capacity/potential for intelligence is required to have the right not to be killed.
+Note that this does not concern the right to not be tortured.
 The specifics are not important.
 It might be the capacity for higher order thinking, thoughts about thoughts, IQ score, etc.
 The justification is not important.
 Maybe some libertarian Kantian principle, or some rule-utilitarian principle based on suffering, etc.
 What's important is that any being with no hope of attaining the intellectual capacity of a human of a certain age (~2 years) has no right to life.
+It may be the capacity to feel distress at the knowledge that society has accepted principles allowing one's death.

 ### Moral permissibility =/= Complete acceptability